Nathan-O/Three-js-pratice/README.md

 ### My Jounrey

 I read through (if the browser tabs are correct) 12 different tutorials on how to make and render a cube.
 Completly scraped and started my code over more than a couple times.
-And when as far as to fork/clone the source library.
+Found a "DownLoad Source Code" and opend a beautiful minified versions of three JS files.
+And went as far as to fork/clone the source library.

 Then spent a good chunk of the night reading through the example file code/watched a video game (watched?).